 A vanilla orchid can be naturally pollinated only by a species of bees that survives only in parts of Mexico.
 So today the pods of these beautifully fragranced flowers are usually created by hand-insemination.
 Even more challenging – each flower lasts just a day...

 John Pemberton’s original recipe for Coca Cola contained fruits and spices designed to mask the flavor of its wine and cocaine.
 The laws have changed, but the fact remains.
 Lemons and limes still add a tangy deliciousness.

 Unlike other colas that use tons of high fructose corn syrup or sugar, we craft Q Kola with a dash of organic agave nectar.
 This gives it more depth and a much cleaner, crisper taste.

 Fill a highball glass with ice.
-Pour in the rum and squeeze in a lime.
-Then pour in the Q Kola (from a fresh bottle).
-Gently stir and garnish with a lime wedge.
+Pour in the bourbon and then add the Q Kola.
+Gently stir and garnish with an orange slice.